Skip to content

 Check out the complete configuration documentation.

-To configure the updater for your Node.js application, install the @crabnebula/updater NPM with your preferred package manager:
+To configure the updater for your Node.js application, install the @crabnebula/updater package:

 pnpm add @crabnebula/updater